moka-rs/moka/README.md

 Moka provides cache implementations that support full concurrency of retrievals and a high expected concurrency for updates.
-Moka also provides a not thread-safe cache implementation for single threaded applications.
+Moka also provides a not thread-safe cache implementation for single thread applications.

 All caches perform a best-effort bounding of a  hash map using an entry replacement algorithm to determine which entries to evict when the capacity is